 rather than a reason for mourning.

-Today the Catholic Church, especially after the changes introduced by Pope Paul VI (1963-78), emphasizes the spiritual aspects of these ceremonies, rather than the spectacular ones.
+Today the Roman Catholic Church, especially after the changes introduced by Pope Paul VI (1963-1978), emphasizes the spiritual aspects of these ceremonies, rather than the spectacular ones.

 The flavour of the past still pervades the funerals of the Grand Masters of the Sovereign Military Hospitaller Order of St. John of Jerusalem of Rhodes and Malta.
 On February 7, 2008 Fra' Andrew Willoughby Ninian Bertie, Grand Master of the Order for the last twenty years, passed away in Rome.

 The funeral took place on February 16.
 Maybe because the day was a sunny one with almost an anticipation of spring, the ceremony was a relatively joyous social event; an occasion for many people to show how glad they were to meet friends they had not seen for a long time.

 S. Maria del Priorato, the church of the Order next to Palazzo Magistrale, was not large enough to accommodate the Knights, the representatives of the Catholic Church and those of the diplomatic corps who were invited to the funeral, so the ceremony took place in S. Sabina.
 For the occasion the Holy See took care of the arrangements by sending crimson kneelers and chairs.